 Lemon Blueberry Danish

 It’s amazing that the flaky pastry we know as a Danish was actually a mistake!
 A French baker forgot to add butter to the flour, so he went ahead and tried to fold it into the dough.
 Well, ever since the ‘mistake’, the Danish is now popular around the world and is commonly filled with jams, fruits, and nuts.
-I stuck with the traditional cream cheese, jam, and fresh blueberries for this recipe.
-And, there is not much of a chance for you to make a mistake since I used frozen puff pastries.
-(But, if you want to make your own puff pastry, I made one for my Puff Pastry with Pumpkin Filling recipe.)
+This is kinda like that – but a lot easier.

 - 2 sheets frozen puff pastry sheets, thawed according to package directions